BI Tools Comparison Matrix: A Holistic Collection (2025)

 15. Helica Insights

-Helica Insights is an open-source BI, offering standard BI functionalities like embedding, self-service reporting, canned report or data delivery via email.
+Helica Insights is one of the best open-source BI tools, offering standard BI functionalities like embedding, self-service reporting, canned reports, or data delivery via email.

 Pricing: Free